Gykes/CommunityScripts/plugins/nfoSceneParser/README.md

 It works in three steps: configure, select & run:
 - Configure: edit `reload_tags` in the plugin's `config.py` file.
 Set the name to an existing tag in your stash.
 It is used as the 'marker" tag by the plugin to identify which scenes to reload.
 - Select: add the configured tag to your scenes to "mark" them.
-- Run: execute the "reload" task (stash's settings -> "plugin tasks" -> nfoSceneParser -> "Reload tagged scenes" button)
+- Run: execute the "reload" task: stash's settings -> "Tasks" -> Scroll down to "plugin tasks" / nfoSceneParser (at the bottom) -> "Reload tagged scenes" button

 A reload essentially merges the new file data with the existing scene data, giving priority to the nfo/regex content.
 More specifically:
 - For single-value fields, overrides what is already set if another content is found